lshtm-genomics/pathogen-genomics/docs/microbiome.md

 !!! info
     The -t flag tells fastqc the number of threads to use.
 If you have more CPUs available, adjust this number accordingly.

 This should produce a FastQC report for each fastq file and put them all into fastqc_reports (run `ls fastqc_reports` to double check).
 Going through 24 FastQC reports (two per sample; one for the forward and one for the reverse reads) manually would be quite tedious.
 Thankfully, multiqc can combine them for us!
 Let's create a new directory for it to write the results into and run it.
+Before you do that, install the relevant package with `mamba install multiqc` and `pip install rich_click`.

 ```
 mkdir fastqc_combined